-Disinformation campaigns often target marginalized people-women, people of color, LGBTQ people, immigrants, native people, Muslims, disabled people, etc.-to undermine their to undermine their success and sow hate.
+Disinformation campaigns often target marginalized people-women, people of color, LGBTQ people, immigrants, native people, Muslims, disabled people, etc.-to undermine their success and sow hate.
 Accordingly, it's critical to examine the impacts of systemic racism, sexism, and other forms of implicit bias in conjunction with disinformation.